Housing benefits in Germany (Wohngeld)

 Set up a composting system for food scraps and garden waste.

-Get creative and find new uses for old items before discarding them.
+Get creative with old items before discarding them.